duelago/sms-gps-position/README.md

 # sms-gps-position
 Android app.
 Send sms to get gps location<br>
 Nice way to locate an Android phone that is out of reach from 4G/5G.
 This app uses sms to get the geolocation from the phone.<br>
-You configure a password and send list in the app.
+You configure a password and a receiver list in the app (the sender phone number will always get a reply with the coordinates) .
 Please make sure that you get all checkmarks green in the app.
-It will not work without these permissions.<p>
+It will not work without all these Android permissions.<p>

 SMS Syntax:<b>
 Position PASSWORD
 <p></p>